rodm/teamcity-vagrant/README.md

 To create and start a TeamCity build agent run, replacing vm-name with agent01, agent02 or agent03.

     $ vagrant up [vm-name]

+## Accessing the TeamCity server

+Once the server is started it can be accessed at the following URL, [http://192.168.80.10:8111/teamcity](http://192.168.80.10:8111/teamcity).
+See the [TeamCity Administrator's Guide](https://confluence.jetbrains.com/display/TCD9/Administrator%27s+Guide) for configuring the server.

+Once one or more agents have been started they can be authorised from the Agents page in the web UI, [http://192.168.80.10:8111/teamcity/agents.html](http://192.168.80.10:8111/teamcity/agents.html).